 Remove the Job Title from the General Tab.

 If a private non Control Grouped Address is available, make this primary address and inactivate the address relating to the Government Department.
-If a private address is not available, the “No mailings” restriction.
+If a private address is not available, add the “No mailings” restriction.
 This will be removed when the record is updated with a private address

-Expire/Inactivate the relevant Constituency by an end date
+Expire/I\inactivate the relevant Constituency by an end date

 Government Departments